-One of the most important reasons for implementing educative teaching aids during an educative teaching event is to save time.
-In as short a time as possible, a teacher whose task is to unlock certain aspects of an area of reality (area of knowledge, subject area) for his/her pupils, and to bring them home to them.
+One of the most important reasons for implementing educative teaching aids in the course of the educative teaching event is to save time.
+In as short a time as possible a teacher whose task is to unlock certain aspects of a particular area of reality (area of knowledge, subject area) for his pupils and to bring them home to them.
 Therefore, it is absurd to send a pupil who works fast to an encyclopedia to leaf through it.
-Without a doubt, he/she will find many useful things in it but, in the framework of school, time available to him/her is not used in the most profitable way.
-A pupil's time, which a teacher uses in school, always belongs to the life of the child, and it is the lasting obligation of a teacher to make the most productive use as possible of the time he/she demands of a child.
-Therefore, by implementing didactic-pedagogic aids, a teacher makes it his/her task to allow a child to work purposefully so his/her time is used in the right way for developing his/her own being a person, as becoming a person.
+Without a doubt he will find many useful things in it but in the framework of school time available to him he is not involved in the most profitable manner.
+The pupil's time that the teacher uses in school always belongs to the life of the child and it is the lasting obligation of the teacher to make the most productive use as possible of the time he demands of a child.
+Therefore, by implementing didactic-pedagogic aids the teacher makes it his task to allow a child to work purposefully so his time is used in the right way for developing his own being a person as becoming a person.